SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The first time you forward a tournament advertisement post to freshers, make sure to state that they shouldn't click on the google form link and register by themselves (a common honest mistake otherwise).

+For their first tourney, most freshers won't know each other, and so you might be left with 4 people with no teammate preference.
+In this case it makes sense to assign teams yourself.

 Tourney reg, assign teams yourself, ask participants to reg, not as 'speakers' or 'judges', and later assign yourself based on what you see